 Plainfield in Coshocton County, Ohio — The American Midwest (Great Lakes)

-Erected 2001 by Ohio Bicentennial Commission, The Longaberger Company, The Village of Plainfield, and The Ohio Historical Society.
-(Marker Number 3-16.)
+Erected 2001 by Coshocton County Bicentennial Committee, Coshocton County Veterans and Friends of Plainfield Cemetery, and The Ohio Historical Society.
+(Marker Number 4-16.)

 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Plainfield Cemetery (about 600 feet away, measured in a direct line); West Lafayette War Memorial (approx. 4.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 4.9 miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 5 miles away); Old Stone Fort (approx. 5.6 miles away); Koquechagachton (approx. 6.1 miles away); Newcomerstown Korean War Memorial (approx. 7.6 miles away); Broadhead Massacre (approx. 8 miles away).
+George W. Crile, M. D. (about 600 feet away, West Lafayette War Memorial (approx. 4.2 miles away); West Lafayette Volunteer Fire Department Centennial (approx. 4.9 miles away); Pennsylvania National Guard Troop Train Accident, September 1950 (approx. 5 miles away); Old Stone Fort (approx. 5.7 miles away); Koquechagachton (approx. 6.1 miles away); Newcomerstown Korean War Memorial (approx. 7.7 miles away); Broadhead Massacre (approx. 8 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 10, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 1,298 times since then.
-Photos: 1, 2, 3. submitted on January 10, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Kevin W. was the editor who published this page.
+This page originally submitted on January 12, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 1,584 times since then and 4 times this year.
+Last updated on January 13, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
+Photos: 1, 2, 3, 4, 5. submitted on January 12, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Craig Swain was the editor who published this page.